sydneystockholm/ss-blog/award-winning-design.md

 (and motivating) about - as they say - [eating your own dog food][2].
 It didn't stop there though.
 Some of the best attributes about this thing we refer to as "the Internet" is that quality tends to be appreciated.
-Since its launch, we've been featured in multiple sites that showcases, judges or inspires.
+Since its launch, we've been featured on multiple sites that showcases, judges or inspires.
 We're extremely thankful for all words said (including were we fall short) and have since improved the website on multiple occasions.
 Here's a few: [Awwwards][5], [Typewolf][6], [Siteinspire][7], [爱果果][8], [Specky boy design magazine][9],